-Students will be able to retell a story in their own words and answer questions about the story.
+Students will be able to retell a story.

 - Help students choose a book at their reading level.

 - Explain to the students that they will be reading their story out loud to a teacher and then they will be retelling the story in their own words and answering some questions about the story.

 - Ask students if they have any questions.